ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Ansible/S3-ansible-03-facts-vars-and-using-secrets-working-with-dynamic-inventory/README.md

 scp -i <pem file> <pem file> ec2-user@<public DNS name of Control Node>:/home/ec2-user
 ```

-- or you can create a file name <pem file> into the directory `/home/ec2-user` on the control node and copy your pem file into it.
+- or you can create a file name <pem file> in the directory `/home/ec2-user` on the control node and copy your pem file into it.

 ```bash
 chmod 400 <pem file>